PrintersForAnts/Salad_Fork/docs/frame_assembly.md

 * 8 M3x8 BHCS

 **Steps:**
-1. Preload 4 nuts into the top of each extrusion
+1. Preload 4 nuts into the top of each extrusion (2x extrusion H _and_ 2x extrusion E).
 2. Preload 4 nuts into a side of two extrusion H. These will face the outside of the printer
 3. Preload 2 nuts into one side of one extrusion E. This will face the rear of the printer
 4. Preload 2 nuts into the bottom of the same E extrusion (this will go in the rear of the frame)